ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 Auto clicker- auto clicks for you on the page put this bookmarklet script in and press it.

+Wordle reveal- adds a bottom element that you can hover over and click which gives the word for the day.

 DISCLAMER- this is a archive of my favorite bookmarklet FULL CREDIT to the owners.